-The Israeli Defense Forces are currently working on David’s Sling system, which was designed to intercept tactical ballistic missiles.
-Soldiers working on this system are deployed in various locations, without a home or supportive facility.
-Through the Israel Air Force Association, this project will provide service people with a space to relax and get respite while deployed.
+The Israel Air Force Association supports soldiers with the Israel Defense Forces.
+This project will provide deployed soldiers working on David’s Sling system, which was designed to intercept tactical ballistic missiles, with a much-needed space to relax and unwind.
+Soldiers working on this system are deployed to various locations, without a home or supportive facility.

-The Mitzvah Food Project provides basic pantry staples for food insecure individuals and families living in the greater Philadelphia area.
-This project is to develop a web-based system for clients to order food remotely, instead of visiting a pantry.
-This system will increase the availability and accessibility for home-bound clients who would not otherwise be able to travel to pantry sites.
+The Jewish Federation of Greater Philadelphia’s Mitzvah Food Project provides basic pantry staples for food insecure individuals and families living in the Greater Philadelphia area.
+This project will develop a web-based system for clients to order food remotely, instead of visiting a pantry, increasing accessibility for home-bound clients who would not otherwise be able to travel to pantry sites.

 KleinLife provides social, educational, and cultural programs, as well as vital social and medical services for people living in Northeast Philadelphia.
 This project will increase production by planting a small orchard, building an additional hoop house, and installing a harvest washing station.
 Through this expansion, Grow for a Friend will be able to promote healthy eating, provide fresh and nutritious food to an at-risk population, and build community with many volunteer opportunities.

 The Jewish Federation of Greater Philadelphia’s Northeast NORC supports older adults living in Northeast Philadelphia to age safely and with dignity in their own homes.
 The rebuild project will partner with Habitat for Humanity and Jewish Federation volunteers to perform necessary home repairs and provide basic home maintenance.
 Volunteers provide essential services from changing light bulbs to repairing roofs, enabling clients to safely remain in their own homes as they age.

 Home Repair for Holocaust Survivors